OS-EDA/Course/Chapter_03_Verilog/c03_lecture.md

 endmodule
 ```

-### Synthesis result of the register file
-The synthesis result is then a little more confusing:

-**TODO: Picture here**

 ## Selected feature: Parameterized counter
 The newer variants of Verilog offer an improved version of the parameter feature: